OPALX-project/OPALX-project.github.io/cyclotron.md

         NSTEPS=1440, DENERGY=0.001, MAXSTEPSCO = 100, NSECTORS=8, SECTOR=FALSE;
 ```

-The matched gaussian distribution with parameters for the closed orbit finder
+The matched gauss distribution with parameters for the closed orbit finder
 (energy steps of 0.001 GeV, average the field over 8 sectors and a maximum of 100 steps for the closed orbit finder to converge).
-More information can be found in the [Manual](https://gitlab.psi.ch/OPAL/Manual-2.1/wikis/distribution#sec.distribution.gaussmatchedtype)
+More information on the matched gauss distribution can be found in the [Manual](https://gitlab.psi.ch/OPAL/Manual-2.1/wikis/distribution#sec.distribution.gaussmatchedtype)

 Run OPAL with